 These are three Wi-Fi networks on campus to choose from:

-- PSU Secure - The PSU Secure network is the recommended option for anyone with an Odin account, because of its encryption and automatic reconnection feature.
+- PSU Secure - The PSU Secure network is the recommended option for anyone with an Odin account, because of its encryption.

 - PSU Guest - The PSU Guest network can be used by individuals who are visiting the campus and will need Wi-Fi access for 24 hours or less.
 Go to the Guest Wi-Fi page to sign up for a Guest account.